The new year brought us a quiet season with some hidden gems and stellar rom-coms.

-While Alex took some time off this season for their thesis, Mercedez, Lizzie, Vrai, Dee, and Chiaki tackled the season together.
-The titles were divided evenly and by the reviewer’s choice.
-Caitlin pitched in on the Anime News Network Preview Guide this season, so you can see her take on the new shows over there.
+Mercedez, Lizzie, Vrai, Alex, Chiaki and Dee took an even split of shows this season.
+The titles were divided by each reviewer’s preferred workload and choice.
+Caitlin pitches in on the Anime News Network Preview Guide, so you can see her take on the new shows over there.

 Once we have more funding, we’d like to change our current model to provide a wider range of perspectives on more episodes.
 We’re a long way from that goal, but it’s been a personal wish of ours since launch and we hope to make it happen someday.

 This varies by writer to some extent (some of us are more focused on visuals, others on narrative, and so forth), but as a feminist site it’s of course essential that we raise any issues of feminist interest.

 When you read an AniFem review, you’re likely to learn about female character designs, queer representation, analogies to real-world marginalization, and so on.
 If you think we missed something, please comment under the review and let us know!

 The purpose of these reviews is to give you, our readers, information to help you decide if you want to try a show.
 There’s greater access to anime than ever before, and we want to help you find series you can truly love, without wasting your time on a show that contains an automatic deal-breaker, be that fanservice, homophobia, the sexualization of children, and so on.

 Individuals can find value in any series, and we will never lead a boycott of a particular show, but we want to make it easier for you to get the most out of your limited time.
 In our digest, feminist-relevant themes and ideas take precedence, with overall narrative quality coming second and personal preference a distant(ish) third.